The Fountain: Themes

-In a 2012 interview outlining the path of life depicted, Aronofsky stated that "ultimately the film is about coming to terms with your own death" oftentimes driven by love.
+In a 2012 interview outlining the path of life depicted, Aronofsky stated that "ultimately the film is about coming to terms with your own death," oftentimes driven by love.
 The film asks such questions as "What if you could live forever?" and depicts one man's journey to overcome death.
 Related to this path, Darren Aronofsky described the core of the film as "a very simple love story" about a man and a woman in love, with the woman's life cut short.
 The director researched people who were dying young, and learned from doctors and caregivers that such patients find new ways of coping.
-Aronofsky observed that the patients often die more alone because their families cannot recognize what happens with them, calling it "an incredible tragedy":
+Aronofsky observed that the patients often die more alone because their families cannot recognize what happens to them, calling it "an incredible tragedy":

 Instead of facing this tragedy in terror, she is coming to terms with what is happening to her...
 Many patients actually start opening up to the possibility of what's happening to them, but there's very little vocabulary to help them deal...
-We decided to expand it with this woman [Izzi] offering a gift to her husband as a metaphor that tells him where she's come to in her awe inspiring journey towards death.
-Hopefully through time he'll be able to understand it and basically get where she is.
+We decided to expand it with this woman [Izzi] offering a gift to her husband as a metaphor that tells him where she's come to in her awe-inspiring journey towards death.
+Hopefully, through time, he'll be able to understand it and basically get where she is.

 The Fountains theme of fear of death is "a movement from darkness into light, from black to white" that traces the journey of a man scared of death and moving toward it.
 The film begins with a paraphrase of Genesis 3:24, the Biblical passage that reflects The Fall of Man.
 Hugh Jackman emphasized the importance of the Fall in the film: "The moment Adam and Eve ate of the Tree of Knowledge of Good and Evil, humans started to experience life as we all experience it now, which is life and death, poor and wealthy, pain and pleasure, good and evil.
 We live in a world of duality.
 Husband, wife, we relate everything.
-And much of our lives are spent not wanting to die, be poor, experience pain.
+And much of our lives are spent not wanting to die, be poor, or experience pain.
 It's what the movie's about."
 Aronofsky also interpreted the story of Genesis as the definition of mortality for humanity.
-He inquired of the Fall, "If they had drank from the Tree of Life [along with the Tree of Knowledge] what would have separated them from their maker?
+He inquired of the Fall, "If they had drunk from the Tree of Life [along with the Tree of Knowledge], what would have separated them from their maker?
 So what makes us human is actually death.
 It's what makes us special."